wolsen/snap-openstack/sunbeam-python/sunbeam/plugins/dns/README.md

 # DNS service

 This plugin provides a DNS service for Sunbeam.
-It based on [Designate](https://docs.openstack.org/designate/latest/), a DNS service for OpenStack and Bind.
+It's based on [Designate](https://docs.openstack.org/designate/latest/), a DNS service for OpenStack and Bind.

 ## Installation